Video Art, Installations, and Time-Based Works by Daniel Cosentino

 Multimedia Art Investigating Identity, Time, and Gesture

-These multimedia works by Daniel Cosentino explore time, gesture, identity, and symbolic action across installation, video, and performative forms.
-Created using both analog and digital tools, the works reflect his interdisciplinary practice as a New Jersey-based conceptual artist and educator.
-Often grounded in photography and sculpture, these time-based pieces echo the material language of other series like Totem Domum and Hands, while expanding into reflexive, performative space.
+These multimedia works by Daniel Cosentino explore time, gesture, identity, and symbolic action across installation, video, and performance-based forms.
+Created using both analog and digital tools, the works reflect his interdisciplinary approach as a New Jersey-based conceptual artist and educator.
+While often grounded in photography and sculpture, these time-based pieces extend into reflexive, durational space, paralleling the material language of series like Totem Domum and Hands.
+The videos presented here offer a glimpse into a broader practice that includes both screen-based and projected installations in gallery environments.